DonKeng22/potential-lamp/platform/backend/api/README.md

+**IMPORTANT:** For project status, progress, and issues, refer to the `../../../../docs/project_status/progress_log.md` file.
+Any changes implemented should be logged there with a brief description and the reason for the change.

 # Backend API Endpoints

 This document outlines the key REST API endpoints for the Field Hockey Broadcasting Platform backend.
 These APIs serve the web, mobile, and training interfaces.